Jutes: West Saxon invasion

 In the 680s, the Kingdom of Wessex was in the ascendant, the alliance between the South Saxons and the Mercians and their control of southern England, put the West Saxons under pressure.
-Their king Caedwalla, probably concerned about Mercian and South Saxon influence in Southern England, conquered the land of the South Saxons and took over the Jutish areas in Hampshire and the Isle of Wight.
-Bede describes how Caedwalla brutally suppressed the South Saxons and attempted to slaughter the Jutes of the Isle of Wight and replace them with people from "his own province", but maintained that he was unable to do so, and Jutes remained a majority on the island.
+Their king Cædwalla, probably concerned about Mercian and South Saxon influence in Southern England, conquered the land of the South Saxons and took over the Jutish areas in Hampshire and the Isle of Wight.
+Bede describes how Cædwalla brutally suppressed the South Saxons and attempted to slaughter the Jutes of the Isle of Wight and replace them with people from "his own province", but maintained that he was unable to do so, and Jutes remained a majority on the island.

-Caedwalla killed Aruald, the king of the Isle of Wight.
+Cædwalla killed Aruald, the king of the Isle of Wight.
 Aruald's two younger brothers, who were heirs to the throne, escaped from the island but were hunted down and found at Stoneham, Hampshire.
 They were killed on Cædwalla's orders.
 The Isle of Wight was then permanently under West Saxon control and the Meonwara was integrated into Wessex.
-Caedwalla also invaded Kent and installed his brother Mul as leader.
+Cædwalla also invaded Kent and installed his brother Mul as leader.
 However, it was not long before Mul and twelve others were burnt to death by the Kentishmen.
-After Caedwalla was superseded by Ine of Wessex, Kent agreed to pay compensation to Wessex for the death of Mul, but they retained their independence.
+After Cædwalla was superseded by Ine of Wessex, Kent agreed to pay compensation to Wessex for the death of Mul, but they retained their independence.